 8. Susan Quinlan Doll and Teddy Bear Museum and Library

-Families can spend a few happy hours exploring the Susan Quinlan Doll and Teddy Bear Museum in Santa Barbara.
+Families can spend a few happy hours exploring the Susan Quinlan Doll and Teddy Bear Museum and Library in Santa Barbara.
 The museum houses the largest collection of Teddy Bears in the US and one of the largest doll collections in the country.
 The museum recently relocated to larger premises which now boast regular revolving exhibits of beloved nursery toys alongside their regular extensive display cases.
 Children of all ages will be enchanted by the displays and may recognize many of their favorite storybook characters, while parents can take a nostalgic trip down memory lane to the days of their own childhood.
 To make the most of your visit you can request a guided tour of the museum when you book.

 Susan Quinlan Doll and Teddy Bear Museum and Library, 122 W Canon Perdido Street, Santa Barbara, CA 9310, Phone: 805-730-1707